 Ask a friend or family member to hold you accountable for this because it may be hard to do.

-We should all decrease our debt and save more, but being so broad means, most likely, you’ll fail right out of the starting gate in 2019.
+We should all decrease our debt and save more, but being so broad means, most likely, you’ll fail right out of the starting gate in the new year.

 Revamp this resolution to: